Bank robber-turned-law professor argues importance of 'second chances' for Louisiana prisoners

-Shon Hopwood landed in federal prison as a young man after participating in five bank robberies across rural Nebraska.
+Shon Hopwood landed in federal prison as a young man after participating in several bank robberies across rural Nebraska.
 Now he's a practicing attorney and professor at Georgetown Law School.

-Hopwood related the tale of that transformation Friday to hundreds of people at Baton Rouge's L'Auberge Casino during a seminar focused on boosting opportunities for former Louisiana prisoners transitioning back into society.
+Hopwood related the tale of his transformation Friday to hundreds of people at Baton Rouge's L'Auberge Casino during a seminar focused on boosting opportunities for former Louisiana prisoners transitioning back into society.

 Hopwood's legal career launched unexpectedly when he started working in the prison law library, not because of any special interest in the law.
 He eventually started reading legal texts and filing briefs on behalf of his fellow prisoners.